 If you want to pass the costs of utilities on to residents, but you don’t want to install submeters, RUBS is an efficient alternative.
 Commercial and multifamily property managers both use RUBS to manage their utility bills.

 RUBS utility billing works by accounting for each apartment unit’s features when calculating utility bills.

 For example, if two people live in a specific unit, the RUBS formula will charge this unit more than a unit with only one resident.
 Likewise, if a unit has an appliance like a washer or a dishwasher, the RUBS formula will account for these appliances.
 The formula will charge that unit more for water or electricity usage.

 Common factors that influence a unit’s bill with the RUBS system include:

-- How many residents there are
+- How many residents live there

 - Number of bedrooms and bathrooms